Pete Buttigieg on the issues, in under 500 words

 - Health care: Released a plan to expand Medicare coverage and keep private health insurance plans.
 Also wants to tackle how to manage surprise billing and introduce an out-of-pocket spending cap for Medicare.

-- Introduced a $300 billion plan to bolster mental health and addiction support by increasing access.
+- Introduced a $300 billion plan to bolster mental health and addiction support.

 - Released a leftward-middle proposal to reduce drug prices.